opencor/opencor-user-documentation/src/plugins/editing/cellmlTextView.rst

      |           |                |    e                       |
      +-----------+----------------+----------------------------+

-A piecewise statement can also be used in the top-level of the right-hand side of a mathematical equation.
+A piecewise statement can also be used.
 For example, to define :math:`x` as being equal to :math:`y+z` when :math:`x > 0` and :math:`y-z` otherwise, we would use:

 .. code-block:: cellmlText